 - Wine quality

-The empirical evidence on the horse race between model-driven decisions and discretionary decision-making is clear, maybe even a slam dunk, but the implications are unsettling.
+Superiority for mechanical-prediction techniques was consistent, regardless of the judgment task, type of judges, judges’ amounts of experience, or the types of data being combined. –Grove et al.The empirical evidence on the horse race between model-driven decisions and discretionary decision-making is clear, maybe even a slam dunk, but the implications are unsettling.
 How is it possible that a simple algorithm can consistently beat expert opinion?
 The answer to this conundrum lies with cognitive bias.

 Section 5: Why Experts Fail to Beat ModelsDaniel Kahneman’s magnum opus, Thinking, Fast and Slow19, describes a less-than-perfect view of human decision-making.
 The thesis of the book is that humans are driven by two modes of thinking: System 1 and System 2.

 - System 1: Decisions are instinctual and heuristic-based.

 - System 2: Processes are calculated and analytical.

 1. Same facts; different decisionsHumans, unlike models, can take the same set of facts and arrive at different conclusions.
 This can happen for a variety of reasons, but a lack of human consistency is often attributed to anchoring bias, framing effects, availability bias, or something as simple as hunger and fatigue.
 A computer suffers from none of these ailments—same input, same output.

 2. Story-based, not evidence-based decisionsHumans suffer from a proclivity to believe in stories, or explanations that fit a fact pattern, but they don’t bother to fully consider the empirical evidence.
 For example, consider the following statement: